4. Scenes page

 4.1.
 Scene panel

-This panel provides a series of scene related options and a list view of the existing scenes.
+This panel provides scenes related options and a list view of the existing scenes.
 Starting from the top, the available options are the following:

 • New Scene